christianityorigins/website/books/_posts/2016-08-11-christianity-and-its-secularized-variants.md

 ---
 layout: default
 open_links_in_new_tab: true
-title:  "Christianity as a Slave Morality System and its Secular Legacy"
+title:  "Christianity as a Slave Morality System and Its Secular Legacy"
 date:   2016-08-11 09:00:00 +0200
 updated: 2024-08-11 19:46:50 +0200
 category: books
 ---

-Christianity as a Slave Morality System and ts Secular Legacy
+Christianity as a Slave Morality System and Its Secular Legacy

 By Ralph Perrier